LIFE Oak Processionary

 Hairy caterpillars can be significantly influenced by natural enemies, such as parasitoid wasps and flies.
 This type of natural enemy can be particularly effective in more natural environments.
 In some situations, they can reduce oak processionary populations by up to 90%.
 They do this by laying their eggs inside the caterpillars; the larvae of the wasps and flies then eat the caterpillars from the inside out.

-In this study, we would like to verify whether natural verge management leads to an increase in parasitoids and, in turn, a reduction in the numbers of the oak processionary.
+In this study, we wanted to verify whether natural verge management leads to an increase in parasitoids and, in turn, a reduction in the numbers of the oak processionary.

 Scroll down